secretstartups/handbook/people-group/learning-and-development/interactive-learning/index.html.md

 ## Building handbook first learning content in the EdCast LXP

 Content in the EdCast LXP at GitLab will adopt this handbook-first approach to learning.
-You can read more best pracitces about building content in the LXP in our [GitLab Learn admin docs](/handbook/people-group/learning-and-development/gitlab-learn/admin).
+You can read more best practices about building content in the LXP in our [GitLab Learn admin docs](/handbook/people-group/learning-and-development/gitlab-learn/admin).
 Examples of ways that the handbook is utilized for learning in the LXP include:

 - SmartCards linking to specific handbook pages
 - Pathways leading learners through related handbook pages to train on a specific skill or content area
-- iframes displaying content from the handbook directly in the LXP
+- iFrames displaying content from the handbook directly in the LXP
 - Assessments and learning checks referring back to content in the handbook to check for understanding

 <figure class="video_container">